tvmb/megazord/README.md

 The var tag is used to display values passed into a block.

 ## `<mz-translate key="...">`
-The tranlsate tag is used (when --lang is specified and a tranlsation file is provided) to switch between values stored in the lang files
+The tranlsate tag is used (when --lang is specified and a tranlsation file is provided) to switch between values stored in the lang files.